fgitpush/FrontEnd/README.md

 browsers renders the webpage.
 We can use terminal and send CURL request or use a library and send request and see data.
 The browser is very specialized and dedicated way to see the data.

+What is Semantic html?
+HTML with a meaning.
+They are tags which are standard in almost all sites and hence.
+Like I can define <div class="header"></div> or use the semantic HTML <header></header> for it.
+Same goes footer sidebar, article etc.

+Why do we need Forms?
+Form is the oldest dynamic part of the webpage.
+Its old usage was to store user input in either database or send email or send to another page.

+Why do we need form validation?
+The input in forms, if they are stored in databases and someone writes a query in it then it can execute the query.
+And several other reasons we need to make sure input is valid and not garbage value.
+We validate form both on the front end and on the backend.

+What